Improved torsion point attacks on SIDH variants: Introduction

-A particular choice made in SIKE is that one of the two curves, the `starting curve' $E_0$, is a special curve: It is defined over $\F_p$ and has small-degree non-scalar endomorphisms, both of which are very rare properties within the set of all possible supersingular curves defined over $\F_{p^2}$.
-On its own, this fact does not seem to have any negative security implications for SIKE, but~\cite{galbraith2016security} shows that given an explicit description of \emph{both} curves' endomorphism rings, it is (under reasonable heuristic assumptions) possible to recover the secret isogeny; hence, breaking SIKE can be reduced to computing endomorphism rings of supersingular elliptic curves in some sufficiently explicit representation.
+A particular choice made in SIKE is to fix the \enquote{starting curve} $E_0$ to be a curve defined over $\F_p$ that has small-degree non-scalar endomorphisms; these are very rare properties within the set of all supersingular curves defined over~$\F_{p^2}$.
+On its own, such a choice of starting curve does not seem to have any negative security implications for SIKE.
+However, in addition to their active attack,~\cite{galbraith2016security} shows that given an explicit description of \emph{both} curves' endomorphism rings, it is (under reasonable heuristic assumptions) possible to recover the secret isogeny in SIKE.
+The argument in \cite{galbraith2016security} does not use torsion-point information, but only applies if the curves are sufficiently close; recently \cite{takoisogeny} showed that if torsion-point information is provided the two curves do not need to be close.

-In 2017, Petit~\cite{Petit2017} introduced a method to solve some instances of Problem~\ref{torsion} based on endomorphisms of the special starting curve.
-It uses the given action of the secret isogeny on a large torsion subgroup to recover the isogeny itself, giving a \emph{passive} polynomial-time attack on non-standard variants of SIDH satisfying $\Ntwo>\None^4>p^4$.
-However, for efficiency reasons, both $\None$ and $\Ntwo$ are practically taken to be about the size of $\sqrt{p}$; thus this attack does not apply to the SIKE parameters.
+The approach for solving \ref{torsion} introduced by Petit in 2017~\cite{Petit2017} exploits both torsion-point information and knowledge of the endomorphism ring of the special starting curve.
+This attack is efficient for certain parameters, for which the \enquote{pure} supersingular isogeny problem still appears to be hard.
+It uses the knowledge of the secret isogeny restricted to a large torsion subgroup to recover the isogeny itself, giving a \emph{passive} heuristic polynomial-time attack on non-standard variants of SIDH satisfying $\Ntwo>\None^4>p^4$.
+However, in practice, for all the SIDH-style schemes proposed in the literature so far, both $\None$ and $\Ntwo$ are taken to be divisors of $p^2-1$, allowing torsion points to be defined over small field extensions, which makes the resulting scheme more efficient.
+One of the contributions of this work is extending torsion-point attacks to have a stronger impact on parameterizations where A and B are divisors of $p+1$ or $p^2-1$.